We create delightful experiences for your group

+Are you planning on bringing your group to Finland?
+Fantastic!
+Then you have come to the right place!
 Finland is located in a perfect geographical location as it can be easy to travel by cruise to for example Stockholm, Tallinn, St Petersburg, and the Aland Islands.
-Viking Line and Tallink Silja Line organize cruises with their passenger ships all year around.
+Viking Line and Tallink Silja Line organize cruises with their passenger ships all year round.

 The Capital of Estonia, a former Hanseatic town, is a terrific destination and easily reachable from Finland by cruise.
 There is only 90 kilometres between these two capitals, and it takes approximately 2 hours by cruise to cross the sea in between.

 The old town of Tallinn amazes travellers and you can find lots of interesting small shops, cafés and restaurant when you walk down the narrow streets.
 The old town has been a UNESCO heritage site since 1997.

 Tallinn pampers you, offers new experiences, and is also a terrific destination for a more active vacation.
 The lower price level compared to the Nordic countries attract many which makes it a great shopping destination also.

 The Capital of Sweden is a large and international city which has something for everyone’s liking.
 It is a former Hanseatic city and has had an important in the Nordic countries for a long time.

 The city prides itself on being open to anyone and everyone.
 Rich in history, close to nature and filled with many beautiful things and interesting museums.

 Must see places in Stockholm include for example the maritime Vasa Museum, the first open-air museum Skansen, the Old Town, Royal Palace, and the Cityhall.